GfSE/SAF-Specification/README.md

 Disclaimer: System Architecture Framework Specification ![Bild](diagrams/Under_construction_icon-yellow.svg) **is Work in progress**

 This repository contains both documentation for users of SAF and developers of SAF.
-To understand how we develop SAF, see **[how SAF is developed](developing-saf/development.md)**. **We always welcome contributions from our MBSE community to improve SAF, see [how to contribute to SAF](contributing.md).**
+To understand how we develop SAF, see **[how SAF is developed](developing-saf/development.md).
+We always welcome contributions from our MBSE community to improve SAF, see [how to contribute to SAF](contributing.md).**

 The System Architecture Framework Specification application is demonstrated using the Fire Forest Detection System example, courtesy of Tim Weilkiens.
 The Fire Forest Detection System example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**